shane-kerr/DNSManifesto/README.md

 addition to faster service, privacy concerns or other desires have no way to be declared and must be handled by later protocols.

-These two aspects are often in conflict so a solution must enable both under user Control.
+These two aspects are often in conflict, so a solution must enable both under user control.

 ### Missing Server Metadata